affiliate disclosure

 • 1 TB Bandwidth

-One advantage of Cloudways’ hosting price over Kinsta’s pricing structure is the pay-as-you-go model.
-With Cloudways, you can subscribe to the pay-as-you-go plan, which can benefit seasonal businesses, short-term campaigns, testing, viral marketing campaigns, etc.
+One advantage of Cloudways’ pricing over Kinsta’s is its pay-as-you-go model.
+With Cloudways, you can subscribe to the pay-as-you-go plan, which is ideal for seasonal businesses, short-term campaigns, testing and viral marketing campaigns.

 Let’s say you want to run a two-week ad campaign for a business.
-Instead of paying a full month’s hosting plan, the PAYGO plan gives you absolute control over billing and saves your budget.
+Instead of paying for a full month’s hosting plan, the PAYGO plan gives you absolute control over billing and helps save your budget.

 Cloudways does have its add-on charges, such as Safe Updates, Cloudflare Enterprise, Astra Pro add-on, Elastic email, DNS made easy, malware protection, Rackspace email, and application migration add-on.